-CULH-1320-International Kitchen-5.00 credit hours
+CULH-1320 - International Kitchen - 5.00 credit hours

 Prerequisite: CULH-1050 and CULH-1155 and CULH-1310 (formerly CULH-1330) CULH-1320 involves the study of international foods and food culture.
 Students will prepare a variety of international dishes using standardized recipes in the commercial kitchen of our signature restaurant.
 Students will utilize the geographical spices that influence various regions of the world.
-Upon successful exam completion, students may earn a certificate through the National Restaurant Association ManageFirst (TM) program.
-Students must either have completed or be currently enrolled in CULH-1340 (Production Baking).
 Students cook under the direction of a chef-instructor.
 (8 contact hrs) Center Campus.

-CULH-1340-Production Baking-4.00 credit hours
+CULH-1340 - Production Baking - 4.00 credit hours